Neuropsychologist Sofía Fonseca Moreno examines how heart rate variability (HRV) influences cognitive decline in old age.

 Introduction

-Given this situation, it is important to know interventions that promote healthy cognitive aging, such as heart rate variability (HRV) biofeedback, an intervention based on scientific evidence (Moss, 2004).
+Given this situation, it is important to know about interventions that promote healthy cognitive aging, such as heart rate variability (HRV) biofeedback, an intervention based on scientific evidence (Moss, 2004).

 Cognitive functions and aging